opensha/ucerf3-etas-launcher/doc/scripts.md

 This script is used to generate JSON configuration files which are specific to a ComCat event.
 The only required arguments are the number of simulations (`--num-simulations <num>`) and the ComCat event ID (`--event-id <event-id>`, e.g. `--event-id ci38457511`).
 There are many command line options, see [complete documentation here](../CONFIGURING_SIMULATIONS.md#configuring-simulations-for-comcat-events).

+## Fetch ComCat aftershocks for plot generation: u3etas_comcat_catalog_fetcher.sh

+USAGE: `u3etas_comcat_catalog_fetcher.sh <config.json> [<output-dir or output-file>]`

+This script is used to fetch aftershock data from ComCat for a specific UCERF3-ETAS simulation whose JSON file has the ComCat metadata field popuplated.
+The output file can be passed into `u3etas_plot_generator.sh` with the `--comcat-catalog <catalog.txt>` option in order to use a previously generated catalog.
+This is most useful when trying to plot simulation results on a compute node which cannot access ComCat directly, allowing you to fetch the catalog first on the login node.

 ## Build binary catalog files: u3etas_binary_metadata_writer.sh

 USAGE: `u3etas_binary_metadata_writer.sh [--max-num <num>] [--tail] [--csv-file <file>] </path/to/results.bin>`